uwgraphics/VisSnacks/content/resources/tufte/index.md

 resourcethumb: vdqi.gif
 ---

 Edward Tufte's books are probably the most famous (or infamous) books on visualization.
-They are more art history books, full of historical examples and commentary, then books to help you understand or design visualizations.
-However, they are very influential, and everyone in the field (and many people outside of the field) talk about them.
+They are more art history books, full of historical examples and commentary, than books to help you understand or design visualizations.
+However, they are very influential, and everyone in the field (and many people outside of the field) talks about them.
 We look at parts of them for class.

 <!--more-->

 {{< resource-image src="vdqi.gif" >}}

 Tufte is an important character in the story of visualization.
-He asserts his strong opinions as fact, even though they are often just his personal taste, examples of bad reasoning, not supported by evidence, or flat out wrong.
+He asserts his strong opinions as fact even though they are often just his personal taste, examples of bad reasoning, not supported by evidence, or flat out wrong.
 You can read my discussion of this from the [2015 class](https://graphics.cs.wisc.edu/WP/vis15/2014/12/24/not-the-textbook-tuftes-books/).
 We'll also read some counterpoint to him, so you'll be able to appreciate it.
 Cairo's *The Functional Art* has a nicely balanced discussion of Tufte, which we'll read.
 I recommend a critique of his critique style by [Wattenberg and Viegas](https://medium.com/@hint_fm/design-and-redesign-4ab77206cf9).

 Despite their flaws, or maybe because of their flaws, Tufte's books are really important.
 They are an important part of the dialog around visualization: everyone who works in the field is familiar with them.